Frequently Asked Questions

 Chainflip is specifically targeting the use case of decentralised spot trading.
 There are many other interoperability protocols, but few offer a native swapping capability, making them less suitable for the task of efficiently swapping from asset to asset on their respective blockchains.
 Spot trading is the biggest market opportunity in the cross-chain space, and Chainflip offers a secure, efficient, and simple avenue to win users over from centralised exchanges.

-Using the purpose-designed Chainflip JIT AMM, users of the protocol can benefit from better pricing, a simple deposit system, and integration with other DEX offerings such as Uniswap, Trader Joe, Raydium and others to quickly and easily transfer value between blockchains.
+Using the purpose-designed Chainflip JIT AMM, users of the protocol can benefit from better pricing, a simple deposit system, and integration with other DEX offerings such as Uniswap, Trader Joe, Osmosis and others to quickly and easily transfer value between blockchains.

 Moreover, Chainflip also supports cross-chain messaging and list many blockchains that existing messaging solutions don't offer.
 This maximises compatibility for developers and for traders using these systems.